 Fear is one of the most universal emotions.
 Whether it’s fear of being alone or a phobia of spiders, everyone experiences fear, but meditation can help.

 Despite being an uncomfortable emotion, it serves an important role: It protects us from making costly mistakes and taking too many risks.

-The problem happens when fears overpower a person and when we experience irrational fears.
-And when we have extreme reactions such as in panic attacks [READ: Meditation For Panic Attacks].
+The problem happens when it overpowers us, when we experience irrational fears, and when we have extreme reactions such as panic attacks.

 There are various meditation techniques for fear.
 The following are some of the best.